VisitBritain/Peter Kindersley

 Britain’s busiest, most populated and diverse city is England’s capital: London.
 While lots of the central areas are easy to explore by foot, you will no doubt need some form of transport during your stay.
 If you know where you want go to, you can find the quickest routes for your journeys in and around London using Transport for London’s (TfL) handy journey planner.

-The cheapest way to get around is by using a Visitor Oyster Card, a pre-paid electronic card that can be used on buses, the tube, the tram and most rail services within London’s travel fare zones (zones 1 to 6).
+The cheapest way to get around is by using a Visitor Oyster Card, a pre-paid electronic card that can be used on buses, the Tube, the tram and most rail services within London’s travel fare zones (zones 1 to 6).
 You can save time by ordering your card before you arrive.

-One-day paper travelcards (which cover bus, tube and inner-city rail services) are also available from all London Underground stations and are a good choice for short breaks.
-To charge or ‘top up’ your Oyster Card (known locally as an oyster), visit travel information centres, newsagents showing the blue Oyster symbol, and all London Underground stations.
+One-day paper travelcards (which cover bus, Tube and inner-city rail services) are also available from all London Underground stations and are a good choice for short breaks.
+To charge or ‘top up’ your Oyster Card (known locally as an ‘Oyster’), visit travel information centres, newsagents showing the blue Oyster symbol, and all London Underground stations.
 You can also use the Oyster Card app.

-Contactless bank cards, Apple Pay and Android Pay can also be used on London’s transport system – there are daily caps meaning you can take unlimited journeys in a day for a set price, though these caps change depending on which zones you travel through.
+Contactless bank cards, Apple Pay and Google Pay can also be used on London’s transport system – there are daily caps meaning you can take unlimited journeys in a day for a set price, though these caps change depending on which zones you travel through.

-The legendary London Underground network, often just called the tube, has more than 270 stations, each marked with the famous London Underground roundel logo.
+The legendary London Underground network, often just called the Tube, has more than 270 stations, each marked with the famous London Underground roundel logo.

 Tubes run daily, apart from Christmas Day, from around 5:30am until midnight.
 Some lines run throughout the night at weekends.
 There are also fewer services on Sundays and public holidays.

-Each tube line is represented by a different colour.
-Colour-coded maps can be found at every tube station and maps of the central section of the network are displayed on each tube carriage.
+Each Tube line is represented by a different colour.
+Colour-coded maps can be found at every Tube station and maps of the central section of the network are displayed on each Tube carriage.

 If you get lost, flag down a TfL staff member for help or simply ask fellow passengers – most Londoners will be happy to help.